 As the engines in the regular A6, this V10 unit also has 4 camshaft adjustment solenoids which can leak oil because of the faulty o-ring on them, or they can get stuck usually because of long oil change intervals – in this case you get fault codes for the camshaft position, misfires or fluctuating/bouncing idle.

 You should be also prepared that the engine can leak oil, mostly from the usual spots like the:

 -valve cover gaskets – (which you can replace easily)

--the oil pan, the front crankshaft seal
+-the front crankshaft seal

 -or the oil filter housing (The o-rings on the bottom of the oil filter housing can leak causing the oil to accumulate under the intake manifold-between the cylinder heads, and then it will leak out from the front of the engine)

 But also from not that usual places–mostly in higher mileage cars like:

 -the rear timing chain covers